webpro255/webpro255/README.md

 ➡️ Share your thoughts in the [**Discussion Section**](https://github.com/webpro255/Event-Log-AI/discussions)
 💡 Found a bug or have an idea?
 Head to [**Issues**](https://github.com/webpro255/Event-Log-AI/issues)

 ---

-### 🎉 Fun Facts About This Project:

-1. It uses **AI** to classify event logs and highlight anomalies.
-2. Built using **Python** with an interactive GUI.
-3. First-of-its-kind logger designed for cybersecurity enthusiasts!

----
 ## ✨ Let's Connect!